InjuMichorius/CSS/README.md

 ![GIF of a sun rotating, and a man that hung himself](https://github.com/InjuMichorius/CSS-Garden/blob/master/images/README%20images/AnimationsWeek2.gif)

+I've also tried to recreate the arch of text.
+I used [this site](https://css-tricks.com/snippets/svg/curved-text-along-path/) to help me with this, but I haven't figured out why this doesn't work for me (yet).

 Laat je voortgang zien ('praatje met plaatjes').
 Wat ging er soepel en wat was lastig.
 Welke experimenten heb je gedaan die die 'mislukt' zijn.